Program Director

 Date of last campus visit: May 21, 2021

-• therapeutic administration of medical gases and aerosols
+• Therapeutic administration of medical gases and aerosolized medications

 A licensed RCP must also be knowledgeable regarding various assessment techniques and patient education models.
 These skills are used with neonatal, pediatric, and adult patients in acute, sub-acute, and home care settings.
 To function effectively as a member of the multidisciplinary health care team, the RCP must have a sound understanding of:

 Theory and laboratory experiences are provided prior to the student's entry into the clinical education phase of the program.
 This program can be completed in four calendar years.
 It includes three summer sessions.
-A sleep diagnostics option is also available.
-Please visit Respiratory Care for more information.
+A master of respiratory care advanced placement option is also available and a sleep diagnostics option as well Please visit Respiratory Care for more information.

 1. Junior standing with an overall GPA of a minimum of 3.2; or,